-- A full course of pre-exposure vaccines simplifies and shortens the course of postexposure treatment and removes the need for rabies immunoglobulin which is in short supply world-wide. - Pre-exposure rabies vaccinations are recommended for those who are at increased risk due to their work (e.g. laboratory staff working with the virus and those working with bats). - Pre-exposure vaccines could be considered for those whose activities put them at increased risk of exposure to bats.
+A full course of pre-exposure vaccines simplifies and shortens the course of post-exposure treatment and removes the need for rabies immunoglobulin which is in short supply worldwide.

+Pre-exposure vaccinations are recommended for travellers whose activities put them at increased risk including:

+- those at risk due to their work (e.g. laboratory staff working with the virus, those working with animals or health workers who may be caring for infected patients). - those travelling to areas where access to post-exposure treatment and medical care is limited. - those planning higher risk activities such as running or cycling. - long-stay travellers (more than one month).